kcm2/ab/references/angelbeatshd.rst

 * TK shows up and they quickly assume his human by the random stuff he says.
 He 'dances' with her and he 'accidently' throws her at the wall.
 * TK continues to say his weird lines, confusing everyone.
 * Yuri and the SSS discuss but are unable to say why TK is behaving like he does.
+* Yuri thinks that TK has "Savant syndrome" [#v6c39-1]_, and that might explain TK.

+.. [#v6c39-1] This is a real condition where prodigious talent can co-occur with a development condition such as autism.

 Chapter 39.5
 -------------